OpenHD/Documentation/hardware/cameras/ip-cameras.md

 # IP cameras

-{% hint style="danger" %}
-IP camera support has limitations and should be chosen carefully, considering its disadvantages.
+> :warning: **Important Note:** IP camera support has limitations and should be chosen carefully, considering its disadvantages.
-{% endhint %}

 IP cameras cannot be automatically detected, as they lack a common protocol like USB cameras.
 They also require custom scripting for integration and lack support for dynamic bitrate adjustments.